UN-OCHA/common_design/README.md

 ## Testing

-There are E2E tests using [Jest][jest] and [Puppeteer][puppeteer] in the sub theme.
+There are E2E tests using [Jest][jest] and [Puppeteer][puppeteer] in the sub-theme.
 There is a [repo for Visual Regression testing][tools-vrt] using [backstopjs][backstopjs] and a Jenkins Job to run VRT on the server.
 Depending on the JSON configuration files, we can generate screenshots from lists of URLs (including authenticated user pages), of multiple viewport dimensions, and capture keypress, hover and click actions.

   [jest]: https://github.com/facebook/jest
   [puppeteer]: https://github.com/puppeteer/puppeteer